Foreign Policy and Free Trade

 -

-Prioritize Cybersecurity in Defense Strategy: Increase joint defense programs with allies to defend against cyberattacks and digital warfare.
+Prioritize Cybersecurity and Drone Technology in Defense Strategy: Increase joint defense programs with allies to defend against cyberattacks and digital warfare.
+Invest in Drone technology.

 -